Skip to content

 os.environ["DD_TAGS"] = "project:your_project_name,env=test,version=v1"

-# Configure the DataKit trace API service address
+# Configure DataKit trace API service address

 tracer.configure(